IoPPN - King’s College London

 Programme Structure

-The Programme is full-time, with various competing demands.
+The Programme is accredited on a full-time basis only and there are various competing demands.
 Attendance and active participation across all components is mandatory.

 In each year, trainees spend three days a week on supervised clinical practice placements (Tuesdays to Thursdays) with Mondays and Fridays dedicated for teaching and research.
 Trainees are also expected to undertake their own independent learning.
 The nature of this training as an adult learner means that at times, the demands will go beyond a ‘9am to 5pm’ working pattern, so please think carefully about whether this will be manageable for you.